-Our findings suggest that the fundamental value of cryptocurrency partially contributes to the distrust of local institutions.
-The peer-to-peer network attracts domestic investors more, particularly when the country's fragile domestic financial system and corrupt politics become more salient to the public or the government tries to place more limits on financial freedom.
-Cryptocurrency can potentially weaken capital controls or restrictive domestic economic policies as investors can always store their wealth in cryptocurrency, particularly in countries and periods of time when people have low trust in local authorities.
+Our findings suggest that the fundamental value of cryptocurrency, at least partially, contributes to the distrust of local governments.
+The peer-to-peer blockchain network becomes more attractive to domestic investors, particularly when the country's fragile domestic financial system and corrupt politics become more salient to the public, or the government tries to limit financial freedom.
+Cryptocurrency can weaken capital controls and other domestic government exploitation as investors can always store their wealth in cryptocurrencies.